danhamill/ss_texture_analysis/README.md

 #### Workflow
-All of the continious side scan sonar recordings were processed using [PyHum](https://github.com/dbuscombe-usgs/PyHum).
+All of the continuous side scan sonar recordings were processed using [PyHum](https://github.com/dbuscombe-usgs/PyHum).
 In the interest of space, I have not included any of the binary side scan sonar files, intermediate PyHum files, or georeferenced point clouds.
-If any of those files are of interest, please contact me and I will provided them outside of this repository.
+If any of those files are of interest, please contact me and I will provide them outside of this repository.

-To start, I reccomentd cloning this repository to `c:\workspace`.
-If you want to clone the repository to a differnet directory, there is a variable `clone_root` at the begining of each python script where you can indicate where the appropriate directory.
+To start, I recommend cloning this repository to `c:\workspace`.
+If you want to clone the repository to a different directory, there is a variable `clone_root` at the beginning of each python script where you can indicate where the appropriate directory.

-Begining with the side scan sonar echogram rasters in `/ss_rasters/`, you will first need to calculate GLCM texture features using `/scripts/GLCM_calc.py`.
+Beginning with the side scan sonar echogram rasters in `/ss_rasters/`, you will first need to calculate GLCM texture features using `/scripts/GLCM_calc.py`.
 This script will produce georeferenced GLCM texture features in the directory `/output/glcm_rasters/`.

 ```
 python glcm_calc.py
 ```
-Next you will have to use the shapefiles provided in `/shapefiles/` to calculate sediment type statistics.
-Aggregraded distibutions and summary statistic CSV file will be save to `/glcm_stats/`.
+Next, you will have to use the shapefiles provided in `/shapefiles/` to calculate sediment type statistics.
+Aggregated distributions and summary statistic CSVs will be saved to `/glcm_stats/`.

 ```
 python glcm_stats.py
 ```
-The statistics saved in `/glcm_stats/` are used to calibrate all of the automated texture segmentaion algorithims.
+The statistics saved in `/glcm_stats/` are used to calibrate all of the automated texture segmentation algorithms.
 All of the sediment classification rasters will be output to `/sedclass_rasters/`.
-There are individual python scripts for each of the texture segmentation methods in scipts.
+There are individual python scripts for each of the texture segmentation methods in scripts.

 ```
 python LSQ.py